A Perfectly Terrible Apology Case Study: David Shuster and MSNBC

 I used a phrase that was inappropriate.
 I apologize to the Clinton family, the Clinton campaign and all of you who are justifiably offended...
 As I said this morning on MSNBC, all Americans should be proud of Chelsea Clinton, and I am particularly sorry that my language diminished the regard and the respect she has earned from all of us, and the respect her parents have earned in how they raised her.

 But by this time it was far too little and too late.
 As expected the apology was quickly dismissed by Hillary:

 Nothing justifies the kind of debasing language that David Shuster used and no temporary suspension or half-hearted apology is sufficient,

 Clinton wrote to NBC News President Steve Capus, who apparently had already called Clinton to personally apologize....

-Theres a lot at stake for our country in this election.
+I would urge you to look at the pattern of behavior on your network that seems to repeatedly lead to this sort of degrading language...There's a lot at stake for our country in this election.
 Surely, you can do your jobs as journalists and commentators and still keep the discourse civil and appropriate.